Last Updated on by Mitch Rezman

 We will tell you cagescaping best practices dictate that you rearrange your bird’s entire cage at least once a month.
 This will challenge your bird mentally and physically which is essential to the overall health of caged birds.

-One of our bedrooms is also a de facto photo studio for some of the products you see on our site.
-Popcorn our cockatiel probably doesn’t cognize that mom and dad have a big bird store with the bunch of bird stuff in another room waiting to be photographed.
+One of our bedrooms is also a de facto photo studio for the some of the products you see on our site.
+Popcorn our cockatiel probably doesn’t cognize that mom and dad have a big birds store with the bunch of bird stuff in another room waiting to be photographed.

 While putting her “healthy bird” cage design back together I happened to have this Buri Palm toy.
 It’s really meant for bigger birds but I grabbed it and realized instantly how effective it can be in her cage.